neopragma/cobol-unit-test/README.md

 The sample programs are:

-* SAMPLE - minimal unit test code to demonstrate basic usage of the framework.
+* SAMPLE - minimal unit test code for a "Hello, World!" program.
 * CONVERT - convert a CSV file into a fixed-format file.
 * FIZZBUZZ - the classic FizzBuzz exercise.
 * INVDATE - calculate the date of the last day of the month.
+* MOCKDEMO - demonstration of mocking batch file access.

 The unit test framework comprises: